ncsa/Genomics_EpiQuant/Discussion.md

 I think we should go with a trait, because there is no need to have a case class layer in between the concrete class and the fields we want (unless we end up pattern matching against the properties case class, which we may)

+Toy example which uses a trait to guarantee Program
 ```
 trait ProgramProperties {
     val name: String